Bed Bugs vs. Scabies

 Also known as Human Mange, Scabies are a type of mite that is transferred from human to human when people are in very close proximity with one another, similar to Head Lice.
 These microscopic mites burrow into the shallow layers of your skin, remaining there to live out their lives, breed and lay their eggs.
 Contrary to popular belief, they do not come from exposure to a dog with Mange, as Human Mange is a different subspecies of mite that requires a human host – only surviving a matter of days without one.

 Bed Bugs, on the other hand, can live an entire year without a blood-meal interaction with their human host.
-These creepy pests are part of the arachnid family and can be transferred from location to location on clothes, bags, luggage, etc. – not requiring human interaction.
+These creepy pests are insects and can be transferred from location to location on clothes, bags, luggage, etc. – not requiring human interaction.

 Bed Bug Bites